 Trust me, someone is searching for the phrase somewhere.
 If not today, soon.
 Write the page anyway.

 Make the writing on the new page very detailed.
 Your goal is to make the best page on the internet for the phrase.
 Follow SEO best practices when using the keywords and make sure to link to the new page from older pages.

 As Google evolves, search results are based less on specific phrases and based more on general meanings.
 This benefits websites that have sections of many pages relevant to the wider topic, all related and interlinked.
 Creating several pages using buyer keywords helps indicate that your site is relevant for the broader, semantic meaning.

 Ranking in search engines does not mean automatic traffic.
 People who search still have to click!
 They decide to click (or not) based on the “snippet” or listing in the search results.

-Snippets are generally made up of a blue link with a few lines of black text below.
+Snippets are generally made up of a link with a few lines of black text below.
 Although there are all kinds of things that appear in snippets these days, in most cases the link is the title tag of the web page and the black text is the meta description of the page.

 To improve click through rates from search engines to your website, use these words in your title tags and meta descriptions.

 PRO TIP: Remember, title tags should be no more than 55 characters in length and meta descriptions should be no longer than 155 characters.
 Use this content checklist if you need more help.